 This app allows you to breeze through U.S. Customs and Border Protection at 26 airports and 3 cruise port terminals.
 All you have to do is update your profile with passport and trip information, and then you’re good to go.
 Another great part about using Mobile Passport is that you no longer have to pester flight passengers to borrow a pen.
 Where has this app been all my life?

-Best travel apps for getting around your destination
+Best free travel apps for getting around your destination

 Getting around places can be challenging when you’re traveling.
 Aside from your typical ride-sharing apps like Uber and Lyft, there are other cool apps out there that make transportation easy and accessible.
 Here are a few that stick out: